-The code on the right is in the Lambda intermediate representation of the OCaml compiler.
+The code in the right is in the Lambda intermediate representation of the OCaml compiler.
 The Lambda representation of a program is shown by calling the ocamlc compiler with -drawlambda flag.

-The OCaml pattern matching compiler is a critical part of the OCaml compiler in terms of correctness because bugs typically would result in wrong code production rather than triggering compilation failures.
-Such bugs also are hard to catch by testing because they arise in corner cases of complex patterns which are typically not in the compiler test suite or most user programs.
+The OCaml pattern matching compiler is a critical part of the OCaml compiler in terms of correctness because any bug would result in wrong code production rather than triggering compilation failures.
+Such bugs also are hard to catch by testing because they arise in corner cases of complex patterns which are typically not in the compiler test suite.